Data Layout Formats

 • FRACTAL_ZZ/ZZ

-FRACTAL_ZZ is a format obtained by performing padding, reshaping, and transposing operations on the two lowest dimensions of a tensor.
-(All dimensions of a tensor are considered, with the rightmost being the lowest dimension and the leftmost being the highest dimension.)
-The conversion process is as follows:
+The FRACTAL_ZZ (ZZ for short) format is obtained by performing padding, reshaping, and transposing operations on the two lowest dimensions of a tensor (where higher-order dimensions are on the left and lower-order dimensions on the right).
+The following shows the conversion process:

-A matrix of size (M, K) is divided into M1 x K1 fractals, which are arranged in row-major order, and the shape is like a Z. Each fractal contains M0 x K0 elements, which are also arranged in row-major order, and the shape is like a Z. Therefore, this data format is called ZZ format.
+A matrix of size (M, K) is divided into M1 x K1 fractals, which are arranged in row-major order, forming a Z-shaped pattern.
+Each fractal contains M0 x K0 elements, which are also arranged in row-major order, forming a Z-shaped pattern.
+That is why this data format is called the ZZ format.
 (M0, K0) indicates the size of a fractal.
-The fractal shape is 16 x (32B/sizeof(Datatype)), and the size is 512 bytes.
+The fractal shape is 16 x (32B/sizeof(Datatype)), with a size of 512 bytes.

 The conversion process is expressed by the following formula: